-We maintain commercial all risks property insurance policies covering our business premises in accordance with customary industry practice; as well as insurance policies covering heads of liability such as workmen's compensation, public liability and contractors' all risk as required from time-to-time by our customers.
+We maintain commercial all risks property insurance policies covering our business premises in accordance with customary industry practice; as well as insurance policies covering heads of liability such as workmen's compensation and public liability as required from time-to-time by our customers.
 We carry occupational injury and medical insurance for our employees, in compliance with applicable regulations.
 We carry "key person" insurance for Mr. Fu Xiaowei, our Chairman, Chief Executive Officer and Executive Director.
 We will continue to review and assess our risk portfolio and make necessary and appropriate adjustments to our insurance practices to align with our needs and with industry practice in Singapore and in the markets in which we operate.